 Nevertheless agencies encourage the building of conventional houses with low to mid-range BAL level features – no higher than BAL-29 – and then expect the homeowner to actively manage the vegetation hazard.

-The problem that we see every fire season is that these active measures are frequently not carried out despite the many warnings for home owners to be prepared for bushfires.
+The problem that we see every fire season is that these active measures are frequently not carried out despite the many annual warnings for home owners to be prepared for bushfires.

 For the fire authorities to promote this approach is somewhat paradoxical because the first principle of risk mitigation is to prioritise passive protection (such as building better bushfire protection) over active measures (keeping hazard vegetation cleared).
 Compared to permanent building features, landscapes are highly dynamic and far less dependable.